-This ratio is a metric to assess what percentage of assets are financed by borrowed funds.
-It is one of the leverage ratios utilized by lenders, creditors, investors, financial analysts etc. It evaluates the position of the company on the scale where the benefit of financial leverage is on one side and risk of bankruptcy on the other side.
+The total debt-to-total asset ratio is a metric to assess what percentage of assets are financed by borrowed funds.
+It is one of the leverage ratios utilized by lenders, creditors, investors, financial analysts, etc. It evaluates the position of the company on the scale where the benefit of financial leverage is on one side and the risk of bankruptcy on the other side.

 How to Calculate using Calculator

 This calculator helps the user with an easy and correct calculation of the ratio by inputting the following components.

 - Long-Term Debt: It should include all the long-term debts of the company.